imjacobclark/server-side-react-on-lambda/README.md

 ## Deploying

-1) Copy dist/bundle.js into s3 and make public
-2) Copy dist/server.js into a lambda
+1) Compile the project via `npm run build:client && npm run build:server && cat dist/server.js`
+1) Create an S3 bucket with public read permissions ([example here](https://www.devroom.io/2010/12/24/public-readable-amazon-s3-bucket-policy/)) and upload `dist/client.js` into the bucket
+2) Create a new blank Lambda function and copy `dist/server.js` into the code editor
-3) Add the CDN_BUNDLE env variable into the lambda and set it to the public URL of the bundle in  S3
+3) Add the CDN_BUNDLE env variable into the Lambda and set it to the public URL of the bundle you just uploaded to S3
-4) Wire up to API Gateway
-5) Done.
+4) Add an API gateway as a trigger for the Lambda
+5) Copy the API Gateway endpoint into your browser, done!